 Overview of Pennsylvania Taxes

-Pennsylvania has a flat income tax rate that is the lowest of all eight states with this type of system.
+Pennsylvania has a flat income tax rate of 3.07%, the lowest of all eight states with a flat tax.
 The statewide sales tax rate is 6%.
 Only two counties charge an additional sales tax above this rate.
 Pennsylvania has the highest state gas tax in the country.

 Number of Personal Exemptions

 Your Income Taxes Breakdown

 * These are the taxes owed for the 2018 - 2019 filing season.

 - Your effective federal income tax rate